-Animal Medicines - Are only given by staff and are then recorded in the Medicines Log.
+Animal Medicines - Are stored in a locked medicine chest, are only given by staff and are then recorded in the Medicines Log.

 Visiting animals - No animals from other farms or programmes are allowed on the premises, to reduce the risk of disease transmission.